-A Pocket Diaper as the name says it, has a pocket between the waterproof cover layer and the inner soft layer.
-An absorbent insert is placed inside the pocket and use it like an AIO.
+As the name indicates, a Pocket Diaper has a pocket between the waterproof cover layer and the inner soft layer.
+There’s an absorbent insert that you place inside the pocket, using it like an AIO.
 Or you can just place it on the outside and change only the inserts.

-Pocket diapers are faster to dry and very flexible on how you can use it; For both AOI and Pocket Diaper, you don’t need to learn special cloth folds and how to fasten with a pin.
+Pocket diapers are faster to dry and very flexible on how you can use it.
+For both the AOI and Pocket Diaper, you don’t need to learn any special folds.
+Also, they fasten easily with snap-on buttons.

 I tried 3 brands of regular (not newborn) pocket diapers also rated in the top 5 of many moms on YouTube (Check out one of the videos here): AppleCheeks Size1, BumGenius One-Size, and FuzziBunz One-Size.

-From the beginning, my husband preferred the AppleCheeks because there was no need to adjust the height of the diaper and no need to remove the insert from the pocket when throwing it to the wash.
-With AppleCheecks the insert removes itself in the wash from the pocket as opposed to with other pocket diaper brands.
-Eventually we stopped putting the inserts in the pocket and instead started placing them on top.
-This way I am using the pocket diaper like a cover diaper.
-A cover diaper is just the outer waterproof layer.
+From the beginning, my husband preferred the AppleCheeks because there was no need to adjust the height of the diaper and no need to remove the insert from the pocket when throwing them in the wash.
+With AppleCheeks, the insert removes itself in the wash from the pocket, as opposed to with other pocket diaper brands.

-Another bonus of AppleCheecks brands are that they are made in Montreal, so for those living in Canada or U.S. this means less environmental foot print compared to the other brands that are made in China.
+Another bonus of AppleCheeks brand is that they’re made here in Montreal.
+So for those of you living in the US & Canada, this means less of an environmental footprint compared with other brands that are made in China.

-Inserts or Prefolds for the Cover or Pocket Diapers
+Inserts or Prefolds for the Cover / Pocket Diapers

 As per the absorbent component or inner insert, there are many types and brands as well.
-I like to use the prefolds inserts, which are basically rectangular cloth that can be used on its own with pins (like the old school grandma way) or fold it in three and put it inside a cover or pocket diaper.
-I like them because you can find them in many natural fabrics like organic cotton, bamboo, hemp, etc. and because it is also faster to dry.
+I like to use the prefolds inserts.
+They’re basically rectangular cloths that can be used on their own with pins (like the old-school grandma way), or fold it in three and put it inside a cover or pocket diaper.
+They’re pretty great because you can find them in a bunch of natural fabrics, like organic cotton, bamboo, hemp, etc. They also dry faster.

 Check this site for an absorbency comparison.

 I honestly did not look too deep into creams since I was OK just using coconut oil.
-The only thing I did was to check if it was cloth diaper friendly and it is according to this site.
+The only thing I did was to check if it was cloth diaper friendly.
+According to this site, it is!👌

-For rashes, I use an organic zinc cream that my mom bought for me, I also checked for compatibility in the same site, and it is OK.
+For rashes, I use an organic zinc cream that my mom bought for me.
+I also checked for diaper compatibility in the same site, and it’s OK.

-My research here went mainly into the diaper pail bin, the pail liners were chosen based on cuteness, but pail bin I based it on cloth diaper parents review.
-Dekor Plus Diaper Pail is the brand that had really good reviews.
-I was hoping it was going to be more robust and strong… it felt a bit cheap and I was afraid it will break easily, but so far it is working great!
+My research here went mainly into the diaper pail (bin).
+While I chose the pail liners based on cuteness, I selected the diaper pail itself based on reviews from other cloth diapering parents.
+Dekor Plus Diaper Pail had really good reviews.
+I was hoping it was going to be more robust and strong.
+Rather, it felt a bit cheap.
+As a result, I was afraid it would break easily.
+But so far, it’s working great!

 For traveling, Planet Wise also has smaller wet/dry bags with very cute prints.
-The pic below is for Lite Wet Bag (dog-print bag on the right) as my cloth diaper go-bag.
+I use the Lite Wet Bag (dog-print bag on the right) as my cloth diaper go-bag.

 So this is it for my experience cloth diapering for 6 months so far and counting.
 I haven’t had much dealing with solid poos so I can’t say much about it.
 Read other blogs or watch YouTube videos to learn about it and more.

-You’re more than welcome to reach out to me through the comment section below or in the Sustainably Motivated Facebook page if you’re cloth diapering or planning to cloth diaper.
+You’re more than welcome to reach out to me through the comment section below.
+Are you using cloth diapers for your little one, or planning to?
 If you’re already doing it, what’s your experience like?
 Any challenges or tips you would like to share?